chaswiso/Portfolio/Test Plan.md

 > Are there any known **constraints** on testing?
 - builds
 - resources
-- deadlines
+- patching
 ## Risks and Assumptions
 > Define any known **risks** and possible contingency plans for **mitigation**
-- pto days
+- cross team deliverables
-- patching
+- deadlines
 ## Tools
 > What testing or automation **tools** will be used?
 - defects